na-na-hi/renget/archive/meta_botmaking_list.md

 *"Pointers for Creating Character Cards for Silly Tavern and other frontends"*
 ***
-## Some rentries containing tips, but not about botmaking overall
+## Some rentries containing tips for roleplaying, but not about botmaking overall

 1. myclaudecantbethiscute
 https://rentry.org/myclaudecantbethiscute